gabcarvalhaes/gabcarvalhaes/README.md

 ### Working to become a Cybersecurity Specialist!
 ▶️ I'm majoring in Computer Networks at PUC Minas

-▶️ Cyber Security Analyst at Cadmus
+▶️ Cyber Security Analyst at Bricon

-▶️ Studying pentest techniques, network fundamentals and OSINT!

 💻         🖥️